MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_15_ConfigureAAD_MultiFactorAuthRegPolicy.md

 1. Select **Save**.

 This will require the user to complete the MFA registration the next time they attempt to login.

+# RobertS - should we make a simple task that has the user log in to the Azure Portal to see the MFA requirement?
+Not sure if it adds value or not.
+They might or might-not be surprised